Same-sex marriage in Sonora: Native Mexicans

-Modern terms for a gay or lesbian person include cocpémetx ([kokˈpɛːmːɛːtχ]) in the Seri language and sebe ([ˈseβe]) in the Yaqui language, but it is not believed that they traditionally occupied a similar cultural role as the Pima ʼuvïkvaḍ.
+Modern terms for a gay or lesbian person include cocpémetx ([kokˈpɛːmːɛːtχ]) in the Seri language and sebe ([ˈseβe]) in the Yaqui language, but it is not believed that they occupied a similar cultural role as the Pima ʼuvïkvaḍ.

 Marriage statistics

 Two women married in Nogales on 5 April 2017, making them the first same-sex couple to marry in the city.
 A second same-sex marriage occurred in the same city later that same month.
 The first same-sex marriage in Guaymas was performed on 8 April 2017.
 By June 2017, 23 same-sex marriages had been performed in the state; 15 in Hermosillo and the remainder in Nogales, Guaymas, San Luis Río Colorado and Puerto Peñasco.
 32 same-sex couples married in the state between May 2015 and November 2017.

 The following table shows the number of same-sex marriages performed in Sonora since 2021 as reported by the National Institute of Statistics and Geography.